SNikalaichyk/cMsmq/README.md

 ﻿# cMsmq

 The **cMsmq** module contains DSC resources for managing private MSMQ queues.

-Supports Windows Server 2008 R2 and later.
+*Supports Windows Server 2008 R2 and later.*

+You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cMsmq/).

 ## Resources